oddbird/oddsite/content/2017/05/27/liveqa-biz.rst

 It's your hour.
 What do you want to know,
-from a web-product experts in the field?
+from web-product experts in the field?

 Who Are These Experts?
 ......................